janeshkrish/resqnowfrontend/README.md

-# ResQNow - Advanced Roadside Assistance Platform
+# ResQNow - Advanced Roadside Assistance Platform.

 ResQNow is a modern, real-time roadside assistance platform connecting vehicle owners with nearby technicians.
 Built with a mobile-first approach, it features live tracking, smart dispatching, and secure payments.
 ## 🚀 Key Features